 Haryana State Legal Services Authority has leveraged the important mechanism of ‘Lok Adalat’ as an effective alternative dispute resolution method for ensuring quick and final consensual disposal of cases binding on the parties, without incurring any extra cost or fees.
 Various kinds of Lok Adalat are organized by Haryana State Legal Services Authority.

-The Director, National Legal Services Authority, New Delhi, vide letter No.L/34/2017/NALSA dated 8th January, 2018 has informed that as approved by Hon’ble Mr. Justice Ranjan Gogoi, Judge, Supreme Court of India and Executive Chairman, NALSA, the National Lok Adalats will be held once in two months in this year and the first National Lok Adalat shall be held on Saturday, 10th February, 2018 on all subject matters.
-A Schedule for National Lok Adalats to be held in the year 2018 is as under:-
+The Member Secretary, National Legal Services Authority, New Delhi, vide letter No.L/34/2017/NALSA dated 8th January, 2019 has informed that as approved by Hon’ble Mr. Justice A. K. Sikri, Judge, Supreme Court of India and Executive Chairman, NALSA, the National Lok Adalats will be held on 2nd Saturday of March, July, September and December during the year, 2019 and the first National Lok Adalat shall be held on Saturday, 09.03.2019 on all subject matters.
+A Schedule for National Lok Adalats to be held in the year 2019 is as under:-

 Sr. No. Dates of National Lok Adalat

 Permanent Lok Adalats (Public Utility Services)